stefanocoretta/panman/MANUAL.md

 it will be parsed as bibliographic information, not regular text.
 (It will be used, for example, in the title of standalone LaTeX or HTML output.)
-The block may contain just a title, a title and an author, or all three elements.
+The block may contain just a title, a date and an author, or all three elements.
 If you want to include an author but no title, or a title and a date but no author, you need a blank line: